Trump Secures Win in Heavily Puerto Rican County in Florida Despite Outcry Over Rally Comments

 Tony Hinchcliffe speaks before President Trump during a campaign rally at Madison Square Garden, October 27, 2024, at New York.
 AP/Evan Vucci

-Among Trump’s victories in Florida, is Osceola County — a region with a significant Puerto Rican population — an apparent signal that offensive comments made about the Caribbean island at a New York rally had no bearing against the Republican candidate.
+Among President Trump’s victories in Florida, is Osceola County — a region with a significant Puerto Rican population — an apparent signal that offensive comments made about the Caribbean island at a New York rally had no bearing against the Republican candidate.

-With 95 percent of the votes tallied, President Trump beat Vice President Harris by a 1.5 percent margin, according to The Associated Press.
+With 95 percent of the votes tallied, Trump beat Vice President Harris by a 1.5 percent margin, according to the Associated Press.
 The victory suggests that comments made by comedian Tony Hinchcliffe at a rally held by the Trump campaign at Madison Square Garden last month, in which he referred to the commonwealth as an “island of garbage,” had not swayed a crucial voting block in the Sunshine State.

 The numbers are a stark difference from a recent UCF national poll of Puerto Rican voters in the aftermath of the rally, in which 85 percent of respondents said they were voting for Ms. Harris.

 Exit polls from NBC News suggest that Ms. Harris has lost ground with the Latino voter base nationwide.
-The polls suggest Trump has a 10-point margin over Ms. Harris, a stunning reversal from the 2020 election, when President Biden outperformed the 45th president 54 percent to 44 percent.
+The polls suggest Trump has a ten-point margin over Ms. Harris, a stunning reversal from the 2020 election, when President Biden outperformed the 45th president 54 percent to 44 percent.

 The New York Sun